vibhorkum/postgres_benchmark/README.md

    mount /dev/nvme5n1 /pg_indexes
    ```
 5. Install the PostgreSQL/EPAS specific version of binaries.
 For more information on installing PostgreSQL/EPAS, please refer to the PostgreSQL or EDB website.
-6. Install the `at` package on the RHEL.
+6. Install the `at` and `git` packages on the RHEL.

 ### Installation steps for tpcb_benchmark_m5d_metal
-1. Clone the repository using the git command as given below:
+1. Clone the repository using the git command on the `m5d.metal` instance using the following command:

     git clone https://github.com/vibhorkum/postgres_benchmark